carmnk/resources/md/test.md

 determines whether rows can be selected.
 If true an additional checkbox column is added on left side of table.\
 Checkboxes can be customized by using [TableCheckboxProps](#TableCheckboxProps).
 ### \(`useStickyHeader`\)
-determines whether or not header is sticky, if true doColorRows is not effective, header can only be customized with stickyHeader class or by MUI theme's default background (see [[classes]])
+determines whether or not header is sticky, if true doColorRows is not effective, header can only be customized with stickyHeader class or by MUI theme's default background (see [classes](#classes))
 ### \(`useToolbar`\)
 determines whether or not to use the toolbar, currently just containing title
+@carmnk